jeffreykegler/Marpa--R2/cpan/notes/de.md

 If no lexeme has yet been recognized, the G1 location will be zero.
 The main use of the G1 location will be for syncing discarded tokens with a parse tree.

+Marpa::R2 parse event descriptors have been documented as containing 1 or more elements, but those currently implemented always contain only one element, the event name.
+Discard events will therefore be the first event whose descriptor actually contains more than a single element.